JuliaPy/SymPy.jl/examples/tutorial.md

 Solving an initial value problem can be a bit tedious with `SymPy`.
 The first example shows the steps.
-This is because the `ics` argument for `dsolve` only works for a few types of equations.
+This is because the `ics` argument for `sympy.dsolve` only works for a few types of equations.
 These do not include, by default, the familiar "book" examples, such as $y'(x) = a\cdot y(x)$.

 To work around this, `SymPy.jl` extends the function `dsolve` to allow a specification of the initial conditions when solving.
-The new ingredients are the independent variable (`x` in the examples) and tuples to specify each condition.
-The are conditions on the values of `u`, `u'`', ....
+Each initial condition is specified with 3-tuple.
+For example, `v(t0)=v0` is specified with `(v, t0, v0)`.
+The conditions on the values functions may use `v`, `v'`, ...
 To illustrate, we follow an example from [Wolfram](https://reference.wolfram.com/language/tutorial/DSolveLinearBVPs.html).

 ```